kirjs/react-highcharts/README.md

     npm install highcharts-release --save-dev
     ```

- 2. Increment the version such that a patch, minor release, or major release of
+ 2. Increment the `react-highcharts` version such that a patch, minor release, or major release of
-    higcharts is reflected in a corresponding library version bump.
+    Higcharts is reflected in a corresponding version increase for `react-highcharts`.